 5 – Exclusively for Adults

-One area we spent quite a bit of time was the Quiet Cove Pool and Cove Bar.
+One area where we spent quite a bit of time was the Quiet Cove Pool and Cove Bar.
 This space is a retreat exclusively for adults to sunbathe and swim, indulge in a cool drink, or enjoy a relaxing dip in a nearby hot tub overlooking the ocean.

 Satellite Sun Deck includes a water feature called Satellite Falls, a circular splash pool with benches, and a gently falling rain curtain that provides cool comfort.
 Around this upper deck, adult guests can soak up the sun in loungers or relax in the shade under a canopy.